Freelance Ceiling at $100K per Year: Why You Can't Break Through

 Step 3: Identify ONE Recurring Revenue Opportunity (10 minutes)

-For web developers: maintenance, updates, backups, security monitoring, content changes, and performance monitoring.
+For web developers: maintenance, updates, backups, security monitoring, content changes, performance monitoring

-For designers: monthly design requests, social media graphics, email templates, and ongoing brand updates.
+For designers: monthly design requests, social media graphics, email templates, ongoing brand updates

 Pick ONE service that multiple clients need monthly.
 This becomes your recurring revenue play.